NLP-Suite/nlp-suite-runner/README.md

 ## ⚡️ Running the NLP Suite Runner

+To run the NLP Suite Runner, double click the binary/exe.
-**First ensure that you have first started Docker Desktop.
+**You must first start Docker Desktop.
 It is required to run the NLP Suite Runner.**
-To run the NLP Suite Runner, double click the binary/exe to start it.

 ### Mac Systems